I. Financial support by the Society and role of the Council

 This same rule is also valid for ERA members who are speakers, in events organised by other societies, on behalf of ERA.

-Exceptions to this rule must be authorized by the ERA President and when it concerns him/her by the Secretary-Treasurer.
+Exceptions to this rule must be authorized by the ERA President and when it concerns him/her by the Secretary-Treasurer or by the Council.

 IX.
 Possible CoI rule for all ERA Council Members, Committee Members, Working Group Members, Editorial Board Members, etc.